douglaz/psl/Ontology-alignment-example.md

 >> cd <local path to psl-examples>/src/main/java/edu/umd/cs/psl/example
 ````

-Here, you will find `OntologyAlignment.groovy'.
+Here, you will find `OntologyAlignment.groovy`.
 This example gives an instance of using PSL for [[Ontology Alignment | http://en.wikipedia.org/wiki/Ontology_alignment]].